neuroergoISAE/EEGMicrostates/README.md

 | s.microstate.stats	| array of char	| parameters to include in the final microstates statistical analysis | |

 **Default Stats output** :
 - GEVtotal : Global explained variance of the n Microstates

-For each of the n Microstates :
 - Gfp : Global field potential
 - Occurence : number of time each microstate appears over the epoch
-- Duration : mean duration of the microstate at each occurence
+- Duration : mean duration of each microstate at each occurence
-- Coverage : total duration of the microstate over the epoch
+- Coverage : total duration of each microstate over the epoch
-- GEV : Global Explained Variance of the microstate
+- GEV : Global Explained Variance of each microstate
 - MspatCorr : Microstate Spatial Correlation

 **Segmentation methods** :